Sending and Receiving Packets

 Introduction

-Hi, I’m Glenn Fiedler and welcome to the second article in Networking for Game Programmers.
+Hi, I’m Glenn Fiedler and welcome to Networking for Game Programmers.

-In the previous article we discussed the options for sending data between computers, and decided to use UDP instead of TCP.
-We chose UDP so that our our data arrives on time without getting clumped up waiting for resent packets.
+In the previous article we discussed options for sending data between computers and decided to use UDP instead of TCP for time critical data.

-Now I am going to show you exactly how to send and receive packets using UDP.
+In this article I am going to show you how to send and receive UDP packets.

 BSD sockets